-Select a sturdy platform for the Sewing Machine
+Select a Sturdy Platform for the Sewing Machine

 Get a table and chair of comfortable height.
-Besides table and chair, you can also get a counter or cabinet or a desk for your woking area.
-Place the machine in such a way that the body is on the right and needle setup is on the left side.
+Besides a table and chair, you can also get a counter or cabinet or a desk for your working area.
+Place the machine in such a way that the body is on the right and the needle set up is on the left side.

-Installation of needle
+Installation of Needle

 The flat side of the needle will go upwards whereas the groove side will face the direction in which the needle will be threaded.
 Put the needle in the post and tighten up the screw using your hand only.

-You can wind the bobbin either through top thread loader or through bottom thread underneath the needle setup.
+You can wind the bobbin either through the top thread loader or through the bottom thread underneath the needle setup.
 Put the bobbin on the metal pin and wrap the spool around.
 Turn on the bobbin winder and wait till the bobbin is full.

 Take out the bobbin from the metal pin then insert the bobbin in the slot below the needle setup.

-Pass one end of thread through a small hole in the metal case and leave it outside.
+Pass one end of the thread through a small hole in the metal case and leave it outside.
 Put the case back to the position.

-Thread the needle
+Thread the Needle

 The usual pattern is first towards left then down then up again down, put in the hook through the needle.
 There is another way which you may follow using the manual.

-Switch on the sewing machine
+Switch on the Sewing Machine

 Getting Started With Your Sewing Machine

-Choose a straight to medium length stitch on a rough cloth
+Choose a straight to medium-length stitch on a rough cloth

 Get any rough and plain cloth.
 Don’t take thick fabric and new clothes.
 Till you learn the process well, it would be better if you can avoid knit or woven material.
 The initial sewing should be very easy and comfortable.

 To start with, choose straight stitches.
-Set the lower knob on right side of the equipment till it stops at the place.
+Set the lower knob on the right side of the equipment till it stops at the place.
 When you are setting the knob make sure the needle should be up and out of fabric otherwise it will move the needle.

 Once you are done with sewing never pull the cloth otherwise it will damage the material.
 Keep the lever up and you can take it out.
-Using the dial you can adjust the titch length and speed of the sewing machine.
+Using the dial you can adjust the stitch length and speed of the sewing machine.

-Loose end of fabric and foot pedal
+The loose end of fabric and foot pedal

 Try some reverse stitching

-Practice, practice and practice
+Practice, Practice, and Practice